Rocky III: Novelization

 A novelization by Robert E. Hoban was published by Ballantine Books in 1982.

-Video game
+Video games

 A video game based on the film was released in 1983, titled Rocky Super Action Boxing, designed by Coleco and released for ColecoVision.
 Players can play as either Rocky Balboa or Clubber Lang either against the computer in a one-player game, or against each other in a "Head to Head" two-player mode.
 In 1987, Rocky, based on the first four Rocky films, was released.
 In 2002, Rocky was released, based on the first five Rocky films.
 In 2004, Rocky Legends, based on the first four Rocky films, was released.